Late Blossom

-Late Blossom (lit.
-"I Love You") is a 2011 South Korean film written and directed by Choo Chang-min about the love story of two elderly couples.
+Late Blossom is a 2011 South Korean film written and directed by Choo Chang-min about the love story of two elderly couples.

 After opening quietly to little fanfare, the indie slowly gained positive word-of-mouth and critical praise, and eventually became a box office success with over 1,645,505 ticket sales, as well as a cultural darling among industry peers.

 The film is based on the manhwa I Love You by Kang Full.
 It was serialized online in 2007 and later published in three volumes.
 In 2008, it was turned into a play and drew audiences of more than 120,000 by 2010.

 Plot

 The movie revolves around four senior citizens living in a hillside village.
 Kim Man-seok is a cranky milkman with a short fuse and a foul mouth.
 He wakes the village early each morning with his noisy, battered motorcycle.
 He meets Song Ee-peun, who scavenges for scrap paper while roaming around the town at daybreak.
 As they meet again and again, they slowly develop feelings for each other.

 Ms. Song parks her handcart at a junkyard and sees Jang Kun-bong, the caretaker of the parking lot next to the scrap yard.
 One day, Kun-bong wakes up late and forgets to lock his door and asks Ms. Song to fasten it for him.
 Meanwhile, Jang's Alzheimer's-afflicted wife Soon-yi wanders around the town, ending up on the back of Man-seok's motorbike.